ch4zH/ch4zH/README.md

 - 👋 Hi, I’m @ch4zH
 - 👀 I’m interested in Web3, Non-Fungible Tokens and Cryptpocurrencies
-- 🌱 I’m currently learning the basics of coding
+- 🌱 I’m currently teaching myself the the basics of coding
 - 📫 You can reach me at ceph@tutanota.com